ARM-software/scmi-tests/docs/user_guide.md

 `Return Value - Others if relevant`: The remaining of the return values for a command response is valid based on status return value.
 Checks will be performed only if status return value returned SUCCESS and expected values were given by user or captured in the test library.
 If not, the returned values will be reported as 'INFO'.

 Each individual check deliveres a PASS/FAIL verdict unless marked as INFO.
-A test case will be reported NON CONFORMANT if any of the checks returns FAIL in a test case.
-Otherwise it returns a CONFORMANT verdict.
-Any checks with INFO status do not influence the final veridict.
+A test case will be reported as NON CONFORMANT if any of the checks return FAIL in a test case.
+Otherwise it returns a CONFORMANT status.
+Any checks with INFO status do not influence the final result.

 - - - - - - - - - - - - - - - - -